Even if you’re from another country, you can still get help if you need it. Find out what services are available to you as an international student.

 Going to an optician

-You can find local eye care services through the NHS Choices website.
+You can find local eye care services through the NHS website.
 You have to pay to see an optician, so ask for information about costs before undergoing treatment.

 If you need follow-up treatment at hospital, the cost depends on your eligibility.